Lesson 8: How to Study the Bible

 Habits, Quiet Time, Word of God

-Students should now be familiar with all of the books of the Bible, and given an oportunity to memorize them in order.
+Students should now be familiar with all of the books of the Bible.
+Additionally, they have been given an opportunity to memorize them in order.
 Continue to pratice and make an extra big deal out of being able to recite them correctly.
 Have simple prizes ready for everyone.
-Encourage them and congratulate them for their hard work.
+Encourage and congratulate them for their hard work.

 OPENING PRAYER (5 to 10 minutes)

 Take a few minutes and greet at least three other persons in the room.
 Share with them your favorite Old and New Testament books of the Bible.
 Explain why those are your favorite.
 Take special note of anyone with the same favorites.

 To begin today’s study, have the students take the same quiz as the beginning of the lesson series.
 Encourage them to do the best they can.

 • Who did better this time than the first time?
 (Congratulate them on their hard work and progress.)